How to Handle an Animal Emergency

 Sometimes you come across an animal in need—and there’s no worse feeling than not knowing how to help!
 That’s why we’ve put together this animal emergency guide to help you safely assist any injured, lost, homeless, or suffering animals you may come across.

 Keep an animal emergency kit in your car.
-You can purchase a premade PETA rescue kit, or if you prefer to make your own, be sure to include the following items:
+You can purchase a PETA rescue kit.
+If you prefer to make your own, be sure to include the following items:

 - Cat carrier, cardboard or plastic

 - Pop-top can of wet cat food and package of dog treats

 - Gauze bandages to stop bleeding or to use as a muzzle

 - Contact information for the local humane society, a wildlife rescue or rehabilitation center, trusted veterinarians, and 24-hour emergency veterinary services

 - Paper and pen to jot down notes and information